 Partners contributing to DPLA include the National Archives and Records Administration, Smithsonian Institution, New York Public Library, Library of Congress, Internet Archive, Harvard, and the Minnesota Digital Library – which includes the Minnesota Historical Society, University of Minnesota, and South Dakota State University.

 North Dakota Joins DPLA

-The North Dakota State Library (NDSL) has joined DPLA, through a partnership with the Big Sky Country Digital Network (BSCDN) consortium in Montana.
+The North Dakota State Library (NDSL) has joined DPLA, through a partnership with the BSCDN consortium in Montana.
 NDSL’s digital collections (containing hundreds of photographs, books, atlases, objects, videos, newsletters, state documents, etc.) are available on DPLA via the Big Sky County Digital Network hub.
 It was much more efficient and cost-effective for North Dakota to join an existing DPLA hub instead of starting a new one from scratch.
 The BSCDN hub contains over 85,000 items from Montana and North Dakota.

 Joining DPLA (an open invitation)

 Through this partnership, NDSL has paved the way for other North Dakota institutions to join (and is highly encouraging them to do so).
 If your institution is interested in contributing its digital collections to DPLA, contact Digital Initiatives.